MihailRis/EDT3/README.md

 ## EDT base principles
 - has no header and does not need any context to read
-- root is always a group or list
+- only types are tree nodes: group and list
+- any tree node may be root
 - every subnode if it is group or list may be extracted from bytes the simplest way
 - string tags used to make reading implementation-independent and full
 - compression is highly recommended for files